-Rosacea awareness is on the rise -- as it should since this is a very deceptive skin disease.
-Many people often confuse rosacea with excessive blushing, sunburn or adult acne.
+Rosacea symptoms can be very deceptive because many people confuse rosacea with excessive blushing, sunburn or even adult acne.

 Like acne, rosacea is a long term skin disease that causes redness, flushing, swelling, pimples and visible blood vessels on the face – especially the cheeks, chin, and nose.